-- 1. Complete Honors Program section of GD105 Foundations of Servant Leadership (1 credit hour) - 2.
-Complete 9 credit hours of designated Honors Program courses, earning a grade of B- or better in those courses.
+3. Complete 12 credit hours of designated Honors Program courses, earning a grade of B- or better in those courses.
 The courses may be chosen from the following:

-HR201 Non-Western Culture and History I: Ancient Societies through the Renaissance Period - 3 credits (counts as history OR literature general education course)

-HR202 Non-Western Culture and History II: Enlightenment to the Contemporary Period - 3 credits (counts as history OR literature general education course) HR211 Western Culture and History I: Ancient to Renaissance - 3 credits (counts as history OR literature general education course)

-HR212 Western Culture and History II: Enlightenment to the Contemporary Period - 3 credits (counts as history OR literature general education course) HR289 Honors Special Topics - 1-3 credits (including courses cross-listed as HR289)

-HR232 Engaging with Texts - 1 credit (may be repeated)

-HR489 Honors Special Topics - 1-3 credits (including courses cross-listed as HR489)

-Honors Program sections of General Education courses, as available
+HR201 Non-Western Culture and History I: Ancient Societies through the Renaissance Period - 3 credits (counts as history OR literature general education course) HR202 Non-Western Culture and History II: Enlightenment to the Contemporary Period - 3 credits (counts as history OR literature general education course) HR211 Western Culture and History I: Ancient to Renaissance - 3 credits (counts as history OR literature general education course) HR212 Western Culture and History II: Enlightenment to the Contemporary Period - 3 credits (counts as history OR literature general education course) HR289 Honors Special Topics - 1-3 credits (including courses cross-listed as HR289) HR232 Engaging with Texts - 1 credit (may be repeated) HR489 Honors Special Topics - 1-3 credits (including courses cross-listed as HR489) Honors Program sections of General Education courses and other courses, as available

-- 3. Complete 10 Honors Program points.
+4. Complete 10 Honors Program points.
 Honors Program points are earned through a variety of co-curricular activities, including forums, special speakers, cultural events, film nights, and retreats.
+Additional Honors Program courses may also be completed to earn points (1 credit = 1 Honors Program point).

+5. Earn a cumulative GPA of at least 3.5 by the end of their undergraduate degree.

+6. Complete an assignment in which they reflect upon ways that deep engagement contributes to faithful service to others in their field and in the world.

-Additional Honors Program courses may also be completed to earn points (1 credit = 1 Honors Program point). - 4.
-Earn a cumulative GPA of at least 3.5 by the end of their undergraduate degree.
-Admission to the Honors Program is by invitation to freshman transfer students based on academic record and test scores.
-Students already attending Sterling College who wish to be admitted may apply to the Honors Program Director.
-The requirements for credit hours and Honors Program points will be adjusted for transfer students based on credit hours attained prior to admission and at the discretion of the Honors Program Director. - 5.
-Complete an assignment in which they reflect upon ways that deep engagement contributes to faithful service to others in their field and in the world.
+7. The requirements for credit hours and Honors Program points will be adjusted for transfer students based on credit hours attained prior to admission and at the discretion of the Honors Program Director.